platform-kit/docs/README.md

     - Deploy the backend with the front-end framework/generator of your choice
   - LIVE UPDATES: Changes to your content are reflected immediately in the API.
 No need for rebuilds.
   - GLOBAL SCALABILITY: front-end deploys to CDN & serverless API scales automatically
-- **For Administrators**
-  - User Management
-    - Assign Tags, Roles, & Permissions from the Admin UI.
-    - Ban / Unban users

 ### 1-Click Deployment